HousebirdGames/Mindful-Coding/README.md

 # Mindful Coding

-Mindful Coding helps you enhance your productivity and well-being by reminding you to take short breaks for window-gazing and stretching throughout your coding sessions.
+Mindful Coding helps you enhance your productivity and well-being by reminding you to take short breaks for window-gazing, stretching, and custom activities throughout your coding sessions.

 ## Features

 Mindful Coding offers customizable reminders to:

-- **Look Away**: Gaze out of a window every 20 minutes to reduce eye strain and refresh your mind.
+- **Look Away**: Gaze out of a window every 20 minutes (customizable) to reduce eye strain and refresh your mind.
-- **Stretch**: Take a brief stretching break every 45 minutes to keep your body relaxed and prevent muscle stiffness.
+- **Stretch**: Take a brief stretching break every 45 minutes (customizable) to keep your body relaxed and prevent muscle stiffness.
+- **Custom Reminders**: Create your own reminders for any activity you want to incorporate into your routine.

 Choose how you receive reminders: